-In order to become a Complete Streets community, Town staff must attend Complete Streets training and a Complete Streets Policy must be developed and approved locally by the highest elected official or governing body.
+As a first step towards becoming a Complete Streets community, Town staff must attend Complete Streets training and a Complete Streets Policy must be developed and approved locally by the highest elected official or governing body.
 The Policy must then be submitted to MassDOT and obtain a qualifying score for approval.
 Upon becoming a Complete Streets community, the next step is for a municipality to collaborate with the greater community to develop a Complete Streets Prioritization Plan which is a list of at least fifteen (15) priority Complete Streets projects ranked by defined evaluation criteria.
 Through the MassDOT Complete Streets Funding Program, a municipality can apply for technical assistance to work together with a consultant to develop the Town's Prioritization Plan.

 Once completed, the Prioritization Plan must then be submitted to MassDOT for approval.
 Upon approval, a municipality is eligible to apply for and potentially receive construction funding to implement projects identified within their Prioritization Plan.
-A municipality may obtain up to $400,000 in construction funding over the course of four fiscal years.
+A municipality may obtain up to $500,000 in construction funding over the course of four fiscal years.

 For more information, please review the MassDOT Complete Streets Funding Program Guidance document which provides further details defining the overview and purpose of the program, the process and frequently asked questions.

 Meeting ID: 932 6393 2207